Access Credential Manager as a trusted caller

 - Windows 10

-Describes the best practices, location, values, policy management, and security considerations for the Access Credential Manager as a trusted caller security policy setting.
+This article describes the recommended practices, location, values, policy management, and security considerations for the Access Credential Manager as a trusted caller security policy setting.

 The Access Credential Manager as a trusted caller policy setting is used by Credential Manager during backup and restore.
-No accounts should have this privilege because it is assigned only to the Winlogon service.
+No accounts should have this privilege because it's assigned only to the Winlogon service.
 Saved credentials of users may be compromised if this privilege is given to other entities.

 - User-defined list of accounts